-The Centers for Disease Control and Prevention (CDC) has stated that dental caries is five times more common than asthma and seven times more common than hay fever in children.
-More than 40 percent of children have tooth decay by the time they reach kindergarten.
-Children with dental caries in their baby teeth are at much greater risk for cavities in their adult teeth.
+Did you know more than 40% of children have tooth decay by the time they reach kindergarten?
+Children with cavities in their baby teeth are also at much greater risk for cavities in their adult teeth.

 Check and Clean Your Baby's Teeth: Healthy teeth should be all one color.
 If you see spots or stains on the teeth, take your baby to your dentist.
-Clean your child’s teeth as soon as they come in, using a clean, soft cloth or a baby’s toothbrush.
+As soon as your child has a tooth begin to use a smear (size of a grain of rice) of fluoride toothpaste.
 Clean the teeth at least twice a day.
 It's best to clean them right after breakfast and before bedtime.
-At about age 2, most of your child’s teeth will be in.
-Once your child can spit and not swallow the toothpaste (usually around ages 2 to 3), begin using fluoride toothpaste.
-Use a pea-sized amount of toothpaste to limit the amount she can accidentally swallow.
+Once your child turns 3 you can begin to use a pea-sized amount of fluoride toothpaste.
+When your child is able, teach him to spit out the excess toothpaste, but don't rinse with water.
 As your child gets older let her use her own toothbrush.
 It is best if you put the toothpaste on the toothbrush until your child is about age 6.
 Until children are 7 or 8 years old, you will need to help them brush.
-Try brushing their teeth fi rst and then letting them finish.
-Be sure that you spread the toothpaste into the bristles of the brush and use only a pea-sized amount of toothpaste.
+Try brushing their teeth first and then letting them finish.

 Feed Your Baby Healthy Food: Choose drinks and foods that do not have a lot of sugar in them.
 Give your child fruits and vegetables instead of candy and cookies.
 Be careful with dried fruits, such as raisins, since they easily stick to the grooves of the teeth and can cause cavities if not thoroughly brushed off the teeth.